sohale/sohale.github.io/pages/reinvented.md

 * System Identification by modular
 * GIL (similar, but different to Free Energy Principle)
 * A certain version of Information Bottleneck
+* Transfer Entropy!
-* Transfer Entrooy!
-(Yes, I invented it independently)
+(Yes, I invented it independently, before reading about it)
 * Information Lattice
    * later: Bell

 * Invariances in multi-dimentional distributions (whitening)

+* Bayesian Attention
+* Dith. method

 ## Business ideas (not inplemented)